fukashi-hatake/customer_segmentation/README.md

 * Usually a combination of these variables are used
 * Remember the goal of segmentation!
 * To conduct a proper segmentation you need data and research!

+---

+### Targeting
+- Next logical step after segmentation
+- Evaluating each segments **attractiveness**
+- Selecting one or more to enter
+- The goal is to select the segment with highest profit potential

+#### Segment Size
+- The number of customers in the segment **
+- Total Spending Potential (SPI) **

+#### Potential Growth

+#### Ability and Cost of Reach
+- How difficult and costly is to reach the people in that segment?

+#### Competition and Customer Satisfaction
+- How intense is the current competition (Supply)
+- If it is an attractive segment, it might have already been targeted by competition
+- Customer satisfaction with current offereings (**Low satisfaction is opportunity**)
+- Niche marketing is a good strategy in hyper competitive markets

+#### Barriers to Entry
+- Heavy investment?
+- Easy to enter?

+#### Mass Markets & Niche Markets

+##### Mass Markets
+- Large Market
+- General products (focus is on product rather than customer)
+- Communicating with the largest possible group of audience
+- TV commercial or a massive flyer printing campaign
+- Heavy Cost

+##### Niche Markets
+- Smaller markets
+- Requires far less money
+- More focused and targeted
+- Focus is on the customers and their specific needs
+- E.g., pen for left handed people (mass marketing, pen for everyone)

+#### Segmentation Needs DATA
+_**Primary Data (Research)**_
+- Descriptive Analysis (Observation, expert interviews, focus groups, etc)
+- Surveys
+- Cluster Analysis
+- Conjoint Analysis
+- etc

+_**Secondary Data (Research)**_
+- Professonal databases that are available: Census, GFK MRI, Esri Business Analyst Online, etc.